-- 4.3.1 This policy supports the aims of the NDP by: - promoting a small level of sustainable growth in the RNA by 2036; - supporting residents who wish to live in the RNA 'from cradle to grave'; - helping to maintain the rural feel and protect the Conservation Area and valued landscapes and views within the RNA. - 4.3.2 This policy supports a small level of growth within the settlement of Great Ryburgh (for the purpose of this policy the extent of the settlement of Great Ryburgh is to be the houses, other buildings and land lying within the boundary marked in red on Annex 5 'Settlement Boundary Map') to help promote sustainable development, in part by enabling residents to remain in Great Ryburgh 'from cradle to grave'. - 4.3.3 To help achieve this aim of whole-life residence, a wide range of properties, both in terms of their size and types of tenure, needs to be available. - 4.3.4 Outside the settlement of Great Ryburgh, new housing will only be acceptable in accordance with national policy, guidance and permitted development rights and be compatible with national and Local Plan policies. - 4.3.5 This policy is consistent with paragraph 78 of the NPPF, as it promotes sustainable development in a rural area, by being placed where it will enhance or maintain the vitality of rural communities.
+- 4.3.1 This policy supports the aims of the NDP by: - promoting a small level of sustainable growth in the RNA by 2036; - supporting residents who wish to live in the RNA 'from cradle to grave'; - helping to maintain the rural feel and protect the Conservation Area and valued landscapes and views within the RNA. - 4.3.2 This policy supports a small level of growth within the settlement of Great Ryburgh (for the purpose of this policy the extent of the settlement of Great Ryburgh is to be the houses, other buildings and land lying within the boundary marked in red on Annex 5 'Settlement Boundary Map') to help promote sustainable development, in part by enabling residents to remain in Great Ryburgh 'from cradle to grave'. - 4.3.3 To help achieve this aim of whole-life residence, a wide range of properties, both in terms of their size and types of tenure, needs to be available. - 4.3.4 This policy is consistent with paragraph 78 of the NPPF, as it promotes sustainable development in a rural area, by being placed where it will enhance or maintain the vitality of rural communities.
 This will be achieved through the increased provision of a range of housing in terms of size and tenure within the settlement of Great Ryburgh.
-This policy is consistent with the intention of the District Council declared in its emerging local plan to the effect that the Council will support community-led developments that make a meaningful and lasting contribution to the vitality of the community and have widespread community support. - 4.3.6 This policy in part aims to support independent living particularly for the elderly, infirm or disabled, which is further supported by the North Norfolk Design Guide, the Local Plan and through the NPPF. - 4.3.7 The settlement boundary for infill housing has been drawn to provide a limit within which it shall be possible for new housing to be built if it accords with the policy below.
+This policy is consistent with the intention of the District Council declared in its emerging local plan to the effect that the Council will support community-led developments that make a meaningful and lasting contribution to the vitality of the community and have widespread community support. - 4.3.5 This policy in part aims to support independent living particularly for the elderly, infirm or disabled, which is further supported by the North Norfolk Design Guide, the Local Plan and through the NPPF. - 4.3.6 The settlement boundary for infill housing has been drawn to provide a limit within which it shall be possible for new housing to be built if it accords with the policy below.
 The settlement boundary for infill housing has been drawn to confine any new housing development to the limits of the existing settlement of Great Ryburgh.
-It has therefore been drawn to go around all existing domestic housing and to meet the following criteria: - a. to be on one of the following roads: Station Road, Fakenham Road, Highfield Lane, Highfield Close, Westwood Lane; and, - b. generally, be no more than 25 metres from an existing house - 4.3.8 The policy restricts new housing to within the settlement of Great Ryburgh as this NDP seeks to maintain important views to and from the village, whereby clear views exist without being interrupted by built housing development, due to the location of the housing of Great Ryburgh being largely hidden by the landscape.
+It has therefore been drawn to go around all existing domestic housing and to meet the following criteria: - a. to be on one of the following roads: Station Road, Fakenham Road, Highfield Lane, Highfield Close, Westwood Lane; and, - b. generally, be no more than 25 metres from an existing house - 4.3.7 The policy restricts new housing to within the settlement of Great Ryburgh as this NDP seeks to maintain important views to and from the village, whereby clear views exist without being interrupted by built housing development, due to the location of the housing of Great Ryburgh being largely hidden by the landscape.
 This means that one can leave the built-up area of Great Ryburgh and almost immediately find views are unspoiled by housing.
-This policy aims to maintain these clear, unspoiled views. - 4.3.9 Responses to the supplementary housing questionnaire carried out as part of the NDP process resulted in a call for some limited new housing in the settlement of Great Ryburgh, to help maintain local services, to give vitality to the village and to improve its sustainability.
-Over half of the 41 respondents supported the following:
+This policy aims to maintain these clear, unspoiled views. - 4.3.8 Responses to the supplementary housing questionnaire carried out as part of the NDP process resulted in a call for some limited new housing in the settlement of Great Ryburgh, to help maintain local services, to give vitality to the village and to improve its sustainability.
+Over half of the 41 respondents supported the following: - Family homes with 2-4 bedrooms as new housing: 56.1% - Infilling by using sites in existing built-up areas: 53.7% - Re-using brownfield sites in Great Ryburgh for house-building: 63.4%